Skip to main content

 Effects are everything VPE puts on your stream: overlay animations, sound effects, music changes, and text notifications.
 When something exciting happens, VPE fires the right combination of effects to match the moment.

 A single effect can do multiple things at once.
-A 'Big Donation' celebration might show a confetti overlay, play a celebration sound, and display the donor's name as a ticker — all triggered together as one package.
+A 'Big Donation' celebration might show a confetti overlay, play a celebration sound, and display the donor's name as a ticker — all triggered together as one composite effect.

 02